 /Applications/Tableau Prep Builder <version>.app/Contents/help/Samples/en_US

 Flow pane (B): A visual representation of your operation steps as you prepare your data.
+This is where you add steps to build your flow.

 Data grid (D): The row level detail for your data.